AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

 |sd_wan_integ_aws|

-where an Aviatrix Multi-cloud Transit Gateway connects to a third-party cloud instance in the same VPC in AWS or different VNets in Azure.
+where an Aviatrix Multi-cloud Transit Gateway connects to a third-party cloud instance in the same VPC in AWS.

 This document describes a step-by-step instruction on how to build Aviatrix Transit Gateway to External Device using BGP over LAN in AWS.
 In this Tech Note, you learn the following: